Fitness and Performance

 Repeat x 5 per side

 Lunges with arm raises

 Stand with a tall straight posture.
 Contract your tummy and bum muscles.
 Take a step forward and lower the back knee towards the ground.
 There should be a roughly straight line between your chest and the back knee.
 As you do this raise your arms above your head.
-Ones this is done raise yourself back up and step back to the start position.
+Once this is done, raise yourself back up and step back to the start position.